 What we do

-Senior engineer paired to a role that just raised
+Senior engineer paired to a role that fits

 We reach out, confirm interest, and make the introduction

-When an engineer in our pool fits a role that just opened, we don't wait for them to find it.
-We reach out, confirm they're interested, and introduce them, on their terms.
+When a role fits someone in the pool, we don't wait for them to find it.
+We reach out, confirm they want it, and make the warm introduction, on their terms.

 Engineers get found.
 Founders get a shortlist.